 - Use a secure network such as University VPN.
 Public Wi-Fi is a hotbed for hackers.

 - Use stronger passwords, longer and more complex is always better.

 - You wouldn’t give your ATM pin to anyone, so don’t give your passwords out either!

-- Do not store sensitive information such as SSNs or Banking Information on your computer, and if you must then encrypt your file drive.
+- Do not store sensitive information such as SSNs or UVA or other's banking Information on your computer.
+(Be sure you are complying with Highly Sensitive Data (HSD) Protection Standard for Individual-Use Devices or Media if you have HSD on your drive.

 - Run full system back ups often, you never know when you will need to restore a back-up.

 Depending on what happened and how you became aware of the security incident, consider the following steps:

 - Report the theft to local law enforcement.

 - Report it to InfoSec at https://security.virginia.edu/report-information-security-incident within one hour of becoming aware of the theft.

 - Monitor your account for unauthorized changes.